Replace your Citizenship Card

 - 2 Canadian passport photos taken in the last 6 months

-If you do not hold any valid Canadian or US ID, there is an alternative method of obtaining a Canadian citizenship certificate.
+If you do not hold any valid ID, there is an alternative method of obtaining a Canadian citizenship certificate.
 Contact us for details.

 If a child was born outside Canada and at least one of their parents was a Canadian citizen at the time of their birth, then they have inherited Canadian citizenship.
 This also applies for adopted children.